Welcome to our live

 2. Gentle stretching

 The aim here is to stretch various areas of your body without unnecessary strain gently.
-You will practice moving your arms, neck, etc. through their full range of motion.

 3. Postures and props